eubinecto/cr-cw1/delieverables/report.md

     - e.g. Mariolis et al.
     - e.g. Kappler et al.

-> verdict: where will this lead to?

-**A mixture of rule-based approach & deep learning approach seems to be a viable path in cognitive robotics.**
+**A mixture of rule-based approach & deep learning approach seems to be the viable future of cognitive robotics.**
 - reason: "there is a spectrum, rather than a dichotomy" (Sunderhauf et al., 2018).
 - example?:

----

 ## Methods (7)